jmarchive/Autodupe/README.md

-# autodupe
+# Autodupe
-Automatically dupe items via chunky donkeys on 2B2T-like servers
+Automatically dupe items via chunky donkeys on 2B2T-like servers.

+**WARNING : It is not completely developped!
+DO NOT USE IT IN THE REAL SERVER!**